Here’s everything you need to know, including how to deal with it when it happens!

 - Don’t panic – It’s safe, normal and natural, so there’s no need to freak out or worry your child is turning into a sex maniac.
-It’s just a new phase she’s going through, and if you have a boy – relax, because he won’t start ejaculating until he hits puberty (around 11 years at the earliest).
+It’s just a new phase they’re going through, and if you have a boy – relax, because he won’t start ejaculating until he hits puberty (around 11 years at the earliest).

 - Don’t react badly – It’s essential that you don’t make your child feel guilty for masturbating or that there’s something dirty or wrong about it: this could lead to future issues with sexuality.